yunojuno-archive/django-inbound-email/README.md

 This doesn't exist yet, as we are waiting till we finish our current workload before building this.

 All the functionality exists within our own project (www.yunojuno.com), it just needs extracting into a separate app, a setup.py, registration with PyPI, and so on...
 It'll land in May.
+Possibly.